Ste29/blog-dev/content/post/knowledge-as-a-code.md

 Creating a blog, while continuing to use Obsidian, allows me several advantages:
 1. To store consolidated notes
 2. To share knowledge with other people and receving from them a feedback
-3. Versioning what I know exactly how I would do with some code i wrote
+3. Versioning what I know exactly how I would do with some code I wrote

 The 3rd benefit is really interesting.
-It allows you to check how your knowledge on a certain topic evolves with time, what you discover and what you thought it was true and it revealed false.
+It allows me to check how my knowledge on a certain topic evolves with time, what I discovered and what I thought it was true and it revealed false.

-Also, in my opinion knowledge as a Code is strictly related with recent trends used in [code documentation](https://sysdig.com/blog/adopting-docs-as-code/) which is closely related with CI/CD pipelines and automating knowledge transfer from code repos to something more narrow and easily accessible.
+Also, in my opinion Knowledge as a Code is strictly related with recent trends used in [code documentation](https://sysdig.com/blog/adopting-docs-as-code/) which introduce in knowledge sharing concepts like CI/CD pipelines and automatic learning transfer from code repos to something more narrow and easily accessible.